Questions from Parents

 • To comply with the rules and requirements of W. Va.
 Code §18-31-1 et seq. and this rule.

-• To afford the Hope Scholarship student opportunities for educational enrichment such as organized athletics, art, music, or literature.
+• To afford the Hope Scholarship students opportunities for educational enrichment such as organized athletics, art, music, or literature.

 • To authorize the Board, the West Virginia State Treasurer’s Office, the West Virginia Department of Education, and the contracted program manager acting on behalf of the Board to exchange all necessary enrollment or other data to confirm initial and ongoing eligibility for the Hope Scholarship Program.